waldronlab/BugSigDBEnrich/inst/www/help.md

 as no other taxa were manually annotated for this signature.

 **Exact taxonomic level**.
 If "Yes" is selected, only manually curated taxa in BugSigDB will be considered.
-This is the defaukt value and the resulting BugSigDB signatures will be created as described above.
+This is the default value and the resulting BugSigDB signatures will be created as described above.
-If "No" is selected, the taxonomic tree will be truncated at the specified rank (selected above), allowing the inclusion of a parent taxon of the manually annotated taxa in the signature, even if the parent was not manyally curated.
+If "No" is selected, the taxonomic tree will be truncated at the specified rank (selected above), allowing the inclusion of a parent taxon of the manually annotated taxa in the signature, even if the parent was not manually annotated.
 The "No" option can only be used when a single taxonomic rank is selected.

 Continuing with the [bsdb:1\/2\/1](https://bugsigdb.org/Study_1) signature as an